What is stress?

 When taken together, the research suggests that stress does not directly cause infertility, but infertility can cause stress,xxiii and there are benefits to supporting a person’s mental and emotional health during what can be a very difficult time in someone’s life.

-Fertility Treatments and Stress
+Fertility treatments and stress

 Overall, the evidence base does not support a link that fertility medication and/or fertility treatments (such as IVF) directly cause anxiety and/or depression.
 Although fertility medications have generally not been found to be harmful, it is understandable that the disruption of one’s life, repeated injections, expenses, and other factors associated with IVF can affect a person’s mood.
 In addition, some research shows that fertility medications can cause emotional and physical side effects similar to PMS (Premenstrual Syndrome).xxiv,xxv While there are some online sources that report stress hormone elevation can impact fertility outcomes, this research has too many limitations to draw such conclusions.

-Anti-depressants/ anti-anxiety medications and fertility
+Anti-depressants/anti-anxiety medications and fertility

 Depression and/or anxiety can result from acute and/or chronic stress,xxvi and a person may be prescribed anti-depressants or anti-anxiety medications to manage the symptoms of these mood disorders.
 Research has conflicting results regarding whether the use of these medications may have a negative effect on male or female fertility and fertility treatment outcomes.